marteenzh/rhs/modules/yamlform/docs/developers/test.md

 **Submission (/node/{node}/yamlform/results/submissions)**

-- Check only YAML form node submissions are displayed.
+- Check only form node submissions are displayed.
-- Check only YAML form node submissions can be navigated to.
+- Check only form node submissions can be navigated to.
-- Check that breadcrumbs link to the YAML form node.
+- Check that breadcrumbs link to the form node.
 - Check that only submissions associated with the current node can be accessed.
     - Must manually enter a different sid in the URL.
       (/node/{node}/yamlform/results/manage/{yamlform_submission})

-**Access any YAML form node submissions**
+**Access any form node submissions**

 - Login as any:any.
 - Check 'Test' tab.
 - Check 'Results' tab.

-**Access own YAML form node submissions**
+**Access own form node submissions**

-- Change YAML form node author to 'own'.
+- Change form node author to 'own'.
 - Login as own:own.
 - Check 'Test' tab.
 - Check 'Results' tab.